top of page

-Discover the Jacques-Cartier River shale canyon on a unique guided descent in Quebec.
-With its 75-meter walls, thrilling rapids, and breathtaking scenery, this 9.5-km adventure is perfect for families looking for unforgettable moments and for adrenaline junkies looking for adventure.
+Discover the Jacques-Cartier River canyon on a unique guided descent in Quebec.
+With its 75-meter shale walls, thrilling rapids, and breathtaking scenery, this 9.5-km adventure is perfect for families looking for unforgettable moments and for thrill-seekers in search of adventure.

 ✓ French and English guide